-Microsoft allows you to create transparent hybrid ecosystems that integrate Office 365 and local installations of Exchange.
-This permits you to have some mailboxes hosted on your physical datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft-certified Exchange consulting team can assist you with any phase of designing, implementing and troubleshooting your hybrid Exchange solution.
-Progent's Exchange specialists can provide occasional expertise to help you resolve stubborn technical problems and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange initiative is carried out on time and on budget.
-For more information about Progent's online consulting expertise for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.
+Microsoft allows you to create seamless hybrid environments that integrate Microsoft 365 Exchange Online and on-premises installations of Exchange.
+This permits you to have specific mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes resident on Microsoft 365.
+Progent's certified Exchange consultants can assist your organization with any phase of designing, implementing and troubleshooting your hybrid Exchange solution.
+Progent's Exchange specialists can provide occasional expertise to help you through stubborn technical bottlenecks and also offer comprehensive project management outsourcing to make sure your hybrid Exchange initiative is carried out on schedule and within budget.
+For details about Progent's consulting services for hybrid Microsoft 365 and on-premises Exchange environments, refer to Microsoft 365 integration solutions with local Exchange.

 Download Progent's Exchange 2013 Migration Support Datasheet